jlegatheaux/cnss/README.md

 nodeObj.set_timeout(int t)
 ```

 When a packet is directly created, its sequence number is 0.
-In order to guarantee that packet sequence numbers are different (relative to each node), packets must be created using *nodeObj.createDataPacket(…)* method, which takes care of providing unique sequence numbers.
+In order to guarantee that packet sequence numbers are different (relative to each node), packets must be created using `nodeObj.createDataPacket(…)` method, which takes care of providing unique sequence numbers.

 ## ControlAlgorithm Interface

-The ControlAlgorithm interface should be implemented by any class whose instances are intended to implement a control automata executed by nodes, for example, the way the node routes packets not directed to himself.
-The ControlAlgorithm interface should be implemented by any class whose instances are intended to implement the control part of the node.
+The `ControlAlgorithm` interface should be implemented by any class whose instances are intended to implement a control automata executed by nodes, for example, the way the node routes packets not directed to himself.
+The `ControlAlgorithm` interface should be implemented by any class whose instances are intended to implement the control part of the node.
 The class that implements this algorithm must have a zero argument constructor.
 All upcall methods have as first argument the virtual time of the processing step where the event fired.
-First are apresented some of the interface constants then the methods.
+First are apresented some of the interface constants, and then the methods.

 ```java
 static final int LOCAL = Node.LOCAL;       // the number of the virtual loop back interface